 - Scarce data collection

 - Insufficient collaboration

-These also pose challenges to proper cost estimation and might deter you from succeeding with outsourcing.
+These also pose a challenge to proper cost estimation and might deter you from succeeding with outsourcing.

 - The outsourcing industry has boomed over the past decade.

-- Many companies have even successful in reducing cost with outsourcing
+- Many companies have even been successful in reducing cost with outsourcing.

 - Still, many companies are unable to calculate outsourcing cost, let alone reduce it!

 Outsourcing bill only comprises the bid price or the salary of the development team!

 You are mistaken if you feel the same.

 Get the complete analysis of hidden outsourcing costs in this chapter.